Sources PubMed Google Scholar ScienceDirect bioRxiv ClinicalTrials.gov SFARI Dissertations ESPE

 • The authors note that they cannot definitively confirm whether the retinopathy and hypothyroidism are caused by SETD5, but the case expands the documented genotypic and phenotypic spectrum of the condition.

-Relevance for families This case adds pigmentary retinopathy and central hypothyroidism to the documented features that have been observed in SETD5 Syndrome, two features not previously described in the published literature.
+This case adds pigmentary retinopathy and central hypothyroidism to the list of features that have been observed in SETD5 Syndrome.
+Neither had been described before in the published literature.
+If your child has thyroid or vision concerns, these findings are relevant context to share with your care team.

 Drug-Resistant Focal Epilepsy Documented in a Girl With SETD5 Syndrome

-What was studied: Clinicians from The Hospital for Sick Children (Toronto) described a 15-year-old girl with mild intellectual disability and a confirmed pathogenic SETD5 variant who developed drug-resistant focal epilepsy at age 9.
+Clinicians from The Hospital for Sick Children in Toronto described a 15-year-old girl with mild intellectual disability and a confirmed pathogenic SETD5 variant who developed drug-resistant focal epilepsy at age 9.

 • The patient developed focal seizures at age 9 that did not respond to multiple antiseizure medications.